awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 Lightsail block storage disks use solid\-state drives \(SSD\)\.
 This type of block storage balances a low price and good performance and is intended to support the vast majority of workloads that run on Lightsail\.
 For customers with applications that require sustained IOPS performance, high amounts of throughput per disk, or that are running large databases like MongoDB, Cassandra, etc\., we recommend using Amazon EC2 with GP2 or Provisioned IOPS SSD storage instead of Lightsail\.

 **How are attached disks different than the storage included in my Lightsail plan?**
 The system disk included with your Lightsail plan is your instance's root device\.
 If you terminate your instance, the system disk will be deleted as well\.
 If you experience an instance failure, the system disk could be impacted\.
 You also cannot detach your system disk or back it up separately from your instance\.
 Data stored on an attached disk persists independently of the instance\.
-Attached disks can be detached and moved between instances and can be backed up independently from an instance using disk snapshot\.
+Attached disks can be detached and moved between instances\.
+They can be backed up independently from an instance by creating a manual snapshot of the disk\.
 To protect your data, we recommend that you use your Lightsail instance's system disk only for temporary data\.
 For data requiring a higher level of durability, we recommend using attached disks and regularly backing up your disk using disk or instance snapshots\.

 **How large can I make my attached disk?**
 Each attached disk can be up to 16 TB, and the total amount of attached block storage in a Lightsail account must not exceed 20 TB\.